All Episodes

 I'd never met him before.

-And we met next to Fox at a at a steakhouse, and we had a nice conversation.
+And we met next to Fox at a steakhouse, and we had a nice conversation.

-He made a promise to me that if he was elected, re-elected, this is gonna be for his second term, that as soon as he got back in office, that he would open up fracking in New York, which would really have helped New York State dramatically, like it helped the Commonwealth of Pennsylvania.
+He made a promise to me that if he was elected, re-elected, this was going to be for his second term, that as soon as he got back in office, that he would open up fracking in New York, which would really have helped New York state dramatically like it helped the Commonwealth of Pennsylvania.

 And within like a week or two after he got re-elected, he did just the opposite.

-And that family is, you know, it's a it's a legacy family, you know.
+And that family is, you know, it's a legacy family.

 And I understand him defending his brother.

-If you if you're gonna defend a family member, I kind of consider that honorable.
+If you're going to defend a family member, I kind of consider that honorable.

 I do.